-Communal electricity: This is the cost of the electricity for the communal parts of the building (and estate).
-For example, communal lighting and door entry systems.
+Communal lighting: This is the cost of the electricity for lighting to the communal parts of the building (and estate).

-Grounds maintenance: Includes elements such as grass cutting, tree and shrub/flower maintenance within your defined estate.
+Grounds maintenance: Includes elements such as grass cutting, tree and other shrub/flower maintenance.

 Cleaning: We employ a specialist contractor to carry out the cleaning in our blocks.
 They work to a standard specification, but the number of times they visit each block per week varies according to the need.
 It is generally once a week but some blocks are visited twice a week.
 In summary they sweep and wash all internal floors and stairs, dust and wipe clean all surfaces, handrails, windowsills and communal windows.